 M. K. Clinton

-M. K. Clinton is an award-winning author of The Returns book series and lifestyle dog blogger at Barking from the Bayou, LLC.
-She lives in Louisiana with her husband of thirty-five years and their two dogs, Bentley Basset Hound and Pierre Westie.
+M. K. Clinton is an award-winning author of The Returns book series and lifestyle dog blogger at Barking from the Bayou.
+She lives in Texas with her husband of thirty-five years and their two dogs, Bentley Basset Hound and Pierre Westie.
 A quote from her second book The Returns 2 ~ Showstoppers, “The world would be a nicer place if everyone had the ability to love as unconditionally as a dog.” has become a favorite with dog lovers around the world.